koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 why we choose kidled?
 The reasons are as below.

-1) Anolis OS has already supported kidled.
+1) Anolis OS  is open-sourced and has already supported kidled.
 We can directly use the api and it is very simple.
 2) Kidled have a global scanner to do this job.
 That avoids a lot of unnecessary job.
 For example switch between user and kernel mode and handle share mappings.